gbh007 / iStock / Getty Images Plus via Getty Images

 “If you are new to intentional activity after a meal, start slow and build over time,” Stewart advises.
 “This will help you dial in the right combination of effort and duration to reap the health benefits without the potential digestive pitfalls.”

-If you’d like a distinct benchmark, you could work up to walking for 30 minutes after your largest meal of the day.
+On the other hand, if you prefer a distinct benchmark, you could work up to walking for 30 minutes after your largest meal of the day.
 Or spread out that half-hour across two or more of your meals.
 (For instance, you could stroll 15 minutes after both lunch and dinner, or for 10 minutes after each of your three meals.)

 The best modes of exercise, post-meal or any time, “are ones you will stick with and actually enjoy,” Stewart says.
 After eating, “the key is to choose something that gets your heart rate up slightly, but not too aggressively that could cause digestive issues from too much movement.”